 Thanksgiving in Los Angeles 100 years ago was an interesting affair.
-World War I was raging on overseas and most institutions were supporting the war effort either by rationing food supplies, or sending supplies “Over There.”
+World War I was over, but troops were still stationed overseas, and most institutions continued to support the effort either by rationing food, or sending supplies “Over There.”

 One Los Angeles Times article states, “Feast Day Dinner To Be Expensive.
 Lettuce, cauliflower, celery and cranberries, the vegetables most in demand for the Thanksgiving table, will remain at their present high levels, and some of them may go higher.
 Cauliflower is as high as 20 cents per head, retail!”